SEAT Leon hatchback review

 - Average warranty

-From outside, the Leon's shape is certainly familiar but it has a new nose, a longer wheelbase and more pronounced ‘shoulders’.
+From the outside, the Leon's shape is certainly familiar but it has a new nose, a longer wheelbase and more defined ‘shoulders’.
 It's also noticeably different at the rear, thanks to a full-width light strip that animates when you approach the car.

 On the road, the Leon drives with a slightly sportier feel than the Golf on which it’s based.
 On a challenging road, the sense of connection between the surface and driver is increased by a few notches, but this also makes the Leon slightly less comfortable on UK roads than the Golf.
-This is exacerbated by the FR trim, with stiffer suspension, so we expect the SE Dynamic model is likely to offer the best balance of comfort and equipment.
+This is exacerbated by the FR trim, with stiffer suspension, so the SE Dynamic model offers the best balance of comfort and equipment.